apache/apisix-website/website/blog/2021/09/28/WPS-usercase.md

 However, subsequent tests showed that Kong’s performance was not quite up to our expectations, and we didn’t think that Kong’s architecture was very good: its configuration center used PostgreSQL, so Kong can only use the non-event driver to update the route, relying on each node to refresh the route.

 On further investigation, we discovered [Apache APISIX](https://github.com/apache/apisix).
-First of all, Apache APISIX performs better than Kong, and there’s a very detailed graph in Apache APISIX’s GitHub Readme that shows the [performance test gaps](https://gist.github.com/membphis/137db97a4bf64d3653aa42f3e016bd01), which are basically consistent with the data we’ve tested ourselves.
+First of all, Apache APISIX performs better than Kong, and there’s a very detailed graph in Apache APISIX’s GitHub Readme that shows the [performance of Apache APISIX Compared to Kong](https://gist.github.com/membphis/137db97a4bf64d3653aa42f3e016bd01), which are basically consistent with the data we’ve tested ourselves.

 ![Performance comparison between Apache APISIX and Kong](https://static.apiseven.com/202108/1632796929580-a6d7847c-bba6-4417-a7f0-9c127313264e.png)